EUDAT-B2FIND/md-ingestion/README.md

 md-ingestion
 ============

-The python scripts in this directory provide functionality required for ingestion (including OAI harvesting, semantic mapping (see repo 'md-mapping') and uploading to CKAN ) of metadata in the B2FIND portal.
+The python script eudat_jmd_manager.py in this directory provide functionality required for ingestion (including OAI harvesting, semantic mapping (see repo 'md-mapping') and uploading to CKAN ) of metadata in the B2FIND portal.

 Preconditions
 =============

-The sript uses the classes and functions from
+The sript eudat_jmd_manager.py uses the classes and functions from

 """EUDAT_JMD.py - classes for JMD management :
   - CKAN_CLIENT  Executes CKAN APIs (interface to CKAN)